datadesk/kobe-every-shot-ever/README.md

 ####WARNING

 When you translate x and y coordinates to latitude and longitude, don't forget that the length of a degree of latitude is NOT the same as a degree of longitude.
-We did not remember this.
+We did not remember this until it was too late.

 ####END WARNING